tailcallhq/tailcallhq.github.io/docs/environment-variables.md

 This approach allows us to change the API endpoint without modifying our codebase.
 For instance, we might use different API endpoints for development (`stage-api.example.com`) and production (`api.example.com`) environments.

-Remember, environment variables are not limited to the `baseUrl` or `@http` directive.
+Remember, environment variables are not limited to the `url` or `@http` directive.
 You can use them throughout your schema, as a Mustache template handles their evaluation.

 Here's another example, using an environment variable in the `headers` of `@grpc`: